 Post-employment services are provided under an Individualized Plan for Employment Amendment; thus, a re-determination of eligibility is not required.
-Consumer Cost sharing must be reassessed.
+Consumer Cost sharing must be reassessed at the time of IPE Amendment.
 The provision of post-employment services is subject to the same requirements as the provision of any other vocational rehabilitation service.